 A more complete reading assessment revealed a diverse pattern of reading sub-processes:

 - Woodcock-Johnson Reading Mastery

 Wow!
 This 4th grade student was able to comprehend 7th and 8th grade material in the context of sentences and paragraphs, but in isolation, her word identification was behind grade level.

 Even more dramatic was the gap between her comprehension and her word attack (as measured by a nonsense word reading test)–she was performing like a 2nd grader at the beginning of the year!

-We met for about 12 hours of reading instruction with a focus on sound-based decoding, and she improved rapidly in all reading fronts, including writing and classroom attention. !!
+After just 6 hours of instruction, her word attack went up 1.8 grade equivalents and her comprehension improved 1.1 months.
+By the end of tutoring of 12 hours of instruction with a focus sound-based decoding, she had improved rapidly in all reading fronts, as well as writing and classroom attention. !!

 A 15 Year-Old Boy